stevebrownlee/classroom-objects/Introduction and Syntax.md

 }
 ```

-You can put as many properties on an object as you like
+You can put as many properties on an object as you need to appropriately describe that object, and what you need to display to people who are viewing the information.

 ## Exercise: Your First Object

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMTczNDA1NzEsLTY4NTYwMDAwOCw4OD
+eyJoaXN0b3J5IjpbLTE4MjUyODAzMzksLTY4NTYwMDAwOCw4OD
 UwNDQyNTQsNzMwOTk4MTE2XX0=
 -->